fade

 Sonja’s earlier academic research in the 1980s on the UK labour market revealed how that history transmitted into the then gender gap in subject choices at school and higher education levels and into a differentiated labour market along gender lines.

-In the light of recent new times in 2020 and 2021, she continues to ask: to what extent has women’s position really changed in all the spaces of girls’ and women’s everyday lives?
+In the light of recent new times, in the 2020s she continues to ask: to what extent has women’s position really changed in all the spaces of girls’ and women’s everyday lives?
 And men’s?

 For ever morphing, her “Doctor Sonja’s Bitches Brew: a ‘telling’ journey through music spaces” (2011), reveals the impact of music and musicians on her life and thinking.